The mestiza muse

 What to Look For in a Clarifying Shampoo

-The three most common sulfates for cleansing hair are Sodium Laureth Sulfate, Ammonium Laureth Sulfate, and Sodium Lauryl Sulfate.
+The three most common sulfates for hair cleansing are Sodium Laureth Sulfate, Ammonium Laureth Sulfate, and Sodium Lauryl Sulfate.

-Comparing the “-eth” versions (sodium laureth sulfate) to their “-yl” counterparts(sodium lauryl sulfate), they are milder on your skin and hair.
+Comparing the “-eth” versions (sodium laureth sulfate) to their “-yl” counterparts (sodium lauryl sulfate), they are milder on your skin and hair.
 Additionally, ammonium versions tend to be much milder than sodium versions.

-Eric Schweiger, M.D., founder of Schweiger Dermatology Group
+Eric Schweiger, M.D., Founder of Schweiger Dermatology Group

 • Sodium Polystyrene Sulfonate